 - Aim to arrive with plenty of time to spare: two hours before for domestic flights, three for international

-- If you are catching a cruise from Miami or Fort Lauderdale: a lot cruise ships dock at midday on a Saturday, so allow extra time if flying out of either of those airports on a Saturday
+- If you are taking a cruise from Miami or Fort Lauderdale: a lot of cruise ships dock at midday on a Saturday, so allow extra time if flying in/out of either of those airports on a Saturday

 Upon approaching security: